-Learn the basics of special education for children and youth ages 3-21 and how to get started.
+Learn the basics of special education for children and youth 3-21 and how to get started.

 What is special education?

-Children and youth ages 3 through 21 that have disabilities may be eligible for special education services.
-A child is considered educationally handicapped or disabled if they are having trouble learning in school because of mental, physical and/or emotional disabilities.
+Children and youth 3-21 that have disabilities may be eligible for special education services.
+A child may get accommodations or qualify for special education if they are having trouble learning in school because of mental, physical, and emotional disabilities.
 A student must be evaluated to see if they are eligible for special education.

 - Find out how special education works in Washington State

 - Visit the Special Education Support Center for Washington families

 - Watch a series of videos on what to expect and how to prepare for special education